AlbaXIII/sinking-ships/README.md

 ## **How to play**

-1. Run the program from the host site on Heroku.
+1. Run the program from the host site on [Heroku](https://sinking-ships-ec79824176fc.herokuapp.com/).
 2. Enter your username when prompted.
-3. Choose your map size from small, medium or large - the number of 'ships' at your disposal is notified to the user here.
+3. Choose your map size from small, medium or large - the number of 'ships' at your disposal is notified to the user here, as well as board range.
 4. Check over your board, and use the prompt to position your ships by using columns and rows - ships are signified by the string "B" - and see the result of your board when finished.
-5. Begin attacking your opponents board by supplying a column and row integer to prompt an attack on the corresponding unit of the board.
+5. Begin attacking your opponents board by supplying a column and row integer to prompt an attack on the corresponding cell of the board.
 Misses are marked by a "O", and a hit by an "X"!
 6. When all of your opponents squid are sunk, or your own ships, you win or lose!
 7. Play again or quit the game.

 ## **Target users**

-The scope of user for a program like this is very wide - it is hopefully a diversionary bit of software for anyone to enjoy, but will most likely be most enjoyed by a user with a background in coding.
+The scope of user for a program like this is very wide - it is hopefully a diversionary bit of software for anyone to enjoy, but will most likely be most enjoyed by a user with a background in coding (and gaming).

 ## **Features and functions**